 - 3 tablespoons brown sugar (packed, light or dark)

 Heat oven to 425 F. Lightly oil a 9-by-13-by-2-inch baking pan or spray with nonstick cooking spray.

-Wash the chicken and pat dry; brush with the oil.
-Arrange the chicken quarters in the baking pan.
+Brush the chicken pieces with the oil and arrange them in the baking pan.

 Bake the chicken for 30 minutes.

 Meanwhile, bring the sauce ingredients to a boil in a small saucepan.
 Cover and simmer for 15 minutes.

 Drain fat and juices from the chicken and then spoon the sauce over the chicken quarters.
 Cover the pan tightly with foil and bake for 15 minutes longer, or until chicken is tender and juices run clear.